blight-js/rfcs/text/0003-boolean-values.md

    2. RHS is a boolean literal `false`, which is internally represented as the boolean `false`
-   3. Since both sides are compile-time known, this expression evaluates to the boolean literal `false`, internally represented by the float `false`
+   3. Since both sides are compile-time known, this expression evaluates to the boolean literal `false`, internally represented by the boolean `false`
 1. Calculate RHS `(false || true)`
 1. LHS is a boolean literal `false`, which is internally represented as the boolean `false`
 1. RHS is a boolean literal `true`, which is internally represented as the boolean `true`
-1. Since both sides are compile-time known, this expression evaluates to the boolean literal `true`, internally represented by the float `true`
+1. Since both sides are compile-time known, this expression evaluates to the boolean literal `true`, internally represented by the boolean `true`
 1. Since both sides are compile-time known, this can be evaluated at compile time.
 1. Assign boolean literal `true` to the variable `x`, which requires type `bool`